Skip to content ↓

 A Level Collaboration

-The possible subjects where we will be working together are art, design and technology, drama and theatre, French, German, music, politics and sociology.
-Timetables across the four schools are aligned to enable lessons to be timetabled during periods 3 and 4 in the school day.
-This will enable transport to be taken to and from the host school during recess and lunch time, having no impact upon the other lessons that day.
+The possible subjects where we will be working together are Art, DT, Music, French, German and Mandarin.
+Timetables across the four schools are aligned to enable lessons to be timetabled during Periods 3 and 4 in the school day.
+This will enable transport to be taken to and from the host school during recess and lunchtime, having no impact upon the other lessons that day.
 Access to learning resources at the host school will be available and attendance closely monitored.
-As a student you remain registered with Aston as a base and will be fully involved in the school as normal including extra curricular activities.
+As a student, you remain registered with Aston as a base and will be fully involved in the school as normal, including extra-curricular activities.

 All the schools have outstanding teaching and make excellent progress.
 You will remain with us as a base school, fully involved in our school life.